skulpt/skulpt/functions.rst

         return a+b+c

-    def test(a):
-        x = a*2

-    print(test(10))
     a = -5
     b = 2
     c = 10
-    print(square(-5))
-    print(sum_of_squares(a,b,c))

-Even though this is a pretty simple idea, in practice this example illustrates many very important Python concepts.

-* local variables
-* global variables
-* parameter passing
+    result = sum_of_squares(a,b,c)
+    print(result)

+Even though this is a pretty simple idea, in practice this example illustrates many very important Python concepts, including local and global variables along with parameter passing.
+Note that when you step through this example, codelens bolds line 1 and line 5 as the functions are defined.
+The body of square is not executed until it is called from the ``sum_of_squares`` function for the first time on line 6.
+Also notice that when ``square`` is called there are two groups of local variables, one for ``square`` and one for ``sum_of_squares``.
+As you step through you will notice that ``x, `` and ``y`` are local variables in both functions and may even have different values.
+This illustrates that even though they are named the same they are very different.

+Lets look at another example that uses two functions, but illustrates another important computer science problem solving technique called **generalization**.
+Let's assume now we want to write a function to draw a square.
+The generalization step is to realize that a square is just a special kind of rectangle.

-Let's assume now we want to write a function to draw a rectangle.
-We need to be able to call the function with different arguments for width and height.
+To draw a rectangle We need to be able to call the function with different arguments for width and height.
 Unlike the case of the square, we cannot repeat the same thing 4 times, because the four sides are not equal.
 However, it is the case that drawing the bottom and right sides are the same sequence as drawing the top and left sides.
 So we eventually come up with this rather nice code that can draw a rectangle.

 .. sourcecode:: python